 "Player Piano", featuring Rarity discovering the benefits of a lighter-weight keytar over a grand piano.

 "A Case for the Bass" featuring Applejack trying to get her bass guitar back after Granny Smith sells it to the Flim Flam Brothers by mistake.

-"Shake Your Tail!", departing from the character-focused shorts, has the Mane 6 trying to decide on a theme for the upcoming school dance to the tune of the title song.
+"Shake Your Tail!", departing from the character-focused shorts, has the Humane Six trying to decide on a theme for the upcoming school dance to the tune of the title song.

-"Perfect Day for Fun", showing the Mane 6 having fun at a school carnival before performing for the crowd.
+"Perfect Day for Fun", showing the Humane Six having fun at a school carnival before performing for the crowd.

 There is also a book, My Little Pony Equestria Girls: Rainbow Rocks, written by Perdita Finn, that novelizes these shorts and with additional details for leading into the film.
-A third book, My Little Pony: Equestria Girls: Rainbow Rocks: The Mane Event, has been shown to be released in October 2014, which is anticipated to be the novelization of the actual film.
+A third book, My Little Pony: Equestria Girls: Rainbow Rocks: The Mane Event, released in October 2014, is the novelization of the actual film.

 open/close all folders